BMSS Online

 President's Medal

-Lynn Sangster Award - an award in remembrance of the late Lynn Sangster, for the best model of a subject from the Napoleonic era.
+Lynn Sangster Award - an award in memory of the late Lynn Sangster, for the best model of a subject from the Napoleonic era.

 Also at the Show: